sjtrotter/fedora-pxe-main/README.md

 And then, scp the files to the PXE server. (make sure SSH is on, on the pxe server and the laptop, with `sudo systemctl start sshd`)
 - `scp settings.tar.gz [pxe user]@[pxe ip]:/path/to/fedora-pxe-setup/settings.tar.gz`

+In general, I have edited settings for google-chrome, firefox, autopsy, remmina, and .bashrc's.
+I moved all these files to /etc/skel after finding them and then added /etc/skel to the tarball.
+Same for the password policy.

 ## howto: adding new software to the base image
 At times new software may be requested to be added to the base image. in order to do this, testing must be done: